damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 ## API v4 Beta

-GitLab has a powerful API that allows you to do everything that you'd otherwise do through the interface.
+GitLab has a powerful API that allows you to do almost everything that you'd otherwise do through the interface.
 For the last several years, our API has been version 3 (v3).
 To be able to make changes to our existing API endpoints, while maintaining support for your integrations, we're rolling out a new API version next month (March 22nd, GitLab 9.0).